Words That Start With FLU

 flurry

-Noun : A light, brief snowfall.
+Noun : A light, brief snowfall; a shower of snow.

 Noun : A sudden and brief blast or gust; a light, temporary breeze.